Ric Lamore - Master Potter

 Lore Larson - Visual Artist | Decorator

-In Cambridge WI since 1975.
-Designing, making and selling handcrafted pottery of timeless design and uncompromising quality.
+We've been designing, creating and selling handcrafted pottery of timeless design and uncompromising quality in Cambridge, Wisconsin since 1975.
 What began as a small scale pottery store has evolved into a pure artisan studio and manufacturing facility handcrafting functional pottery for the home.

-At Rowe Pottery we celebrate the handmade process, the materials we use and the people behind the products we create.
+At Rowe Pottery we celebrate the handmade process, the materials we use and the artisans behind the products we create.
 Each piece of pottery begins as a raw lump of clay that is transformed into a mug, platter, dinner plate or lamp by an artisan.
-Each piece of green ware is ready for firing after it has dried, been glazed or hand decorated.
+Each piece of greenware is ready for firing after it has dried, been glazed or hand decorated.

 In the back room of the Rowe Pottery Studios stands a kiln the size of a small garage.
-Carts known as cars are stacked high with the green ware and are ready for the final 12 hour firing.
-A fully loaded car is pulled into the kiln where the termperature is slowly raised to drive out water and burn out impurities in the clay.
-The kiln is then brought to temeprature of over 2000 degrees and then cooled down again.
-After cooling the kiln doors are opened.
+Carts known as cars are stacked high with the greenware and are ready for the final 12-hour firing.
+A fully loaded car is pulled into the kiln where the temperature is slowly raised to drive out water and burn impurities from the clay.
+The kiln is then elevated to over 2000 degrees and gently moved into reduction.
+After cooling, the kiln doors are opened.
 There is always an element of surprise as each piece is taken out of the kiln.
-The firing process accents the glaze and the decorators brush strokes as well as the touch of the potter's hands.
+The firing process reveals the glaze artistry and the decorator's brush strokes as well as the touch of the potter's hands.